CMU-Heinz-95702/lab8-AndroidInterestingPicture/README.md

 https://developer.android.com/studio/archive

 This site has all the versions for download.
 The version to use is Android Studio Meerkat | 2024.3.1 Patch 2.
-Newer versions are available, but I've had some issues with them, so use Meerkat to be saf.
+Newer versions are available, but I've had some issues with them, so use Meerkat to be safe.

 ### Intellij:
 I strongly encourage you to use Android Studio.